TAR PU VILLAGE, Shan State, Myanmar (Reuters) - In Myanmar’s new war on drugs, meet the weapon of mass destruction: the weed-whacker.

 When the police are finished, their uniforms are flecked with a sticky brown sap harvested from these flowers for centuries: opium.
-Myanmar produced an estimated 610 tonnes in 2011, making it the world’s second-biggest opium supplier after Afghanistan, according to the United Nations Office on Drugs and Crime (UNODC).
+Myanmar produced an estimated 610 tons in 2011, making it the world’s second-biggest opium supplier after Afghanistan, according to the United Nations Office on Drugs and Crime (UNODC).
 The area under poppy cultivation has doubled in the past five years.

 Now, emerging from half a century of military dictatorship, Myanmar says it wants to buck that trend.

 Since taking power a year ago, the nominally civilian government of President Thein Sein has launched a series of political and economic reforms.
 It has also dramatically accelerated a campaign to eradicate opium poppies and shed Myanmar’s pariah status as one of the world’s top drug producers.

 Myanmar officials allowed a Reuters reporter and photographer to visit former conflict areas in remote Shan State to examine the campaign, marking the first time in decades that Western journalists were able to report freely in the region.

 The five-day journey with the UNODC and local police came as Myanmar appeals to foreign donors for half a billion dollars to finance a program it says will wean 256,000 households off poppy-growing over the next three years.